ken-power/ken-power.github.io/README.md

 See [the code](https://github.com/ken-power/SensorFusionND-Camera-FeatureTracking) for this project.

 ## 3D Object Tracking
-Compute time-to-collision (TTC) using Lidar and Camera sensors.
+The goal of this project is to compute time-to-collision (TTC) using Lidar and Camera sensors.
 Identify suitable keypoint detector-descriptor combinations for TTC estimation.
 To accomplish this, there are four major tasks to complete:

 * First, develop a way to match 3D objects over time by using keypoint correspondences.
 * Second, compute the TTC based on Lidar measurements.
 * Then proceed to do the same using the camera, which requires to first associate keypoint matches to regions of interest and then to compute the TTC based on those matches.
 * And lastly, conduct various tests with the framework.

 The goal is to identify the most suitable detector/descriptor combination for TTC estimation and also to search for problems that can lead to faulty measurements by the camera or Lidar sensor.

 See [the code](https://github.com/ken-power/SensorFusionND-3D-Object-Tracking) for this project.

 ## RADAR
 The goal of this project is to use MATLAB to implement a Radar target generation and detection system.
 This involves a number of steps, including:

-* Configure the FMCW waveform based on the system requirements.
+* Configure the FMCW (frequency modulated continuous wave) waveform based on the system requirements.
 * Define the range and velocity of target and simulate its displacement.
 * For the same simulation loop process the transmit and receive signal to determine the beat signal
-* Perform Range FFT on the received signal to determine the Range
+* Perform Range FFT (Fast Fourier Transform) on the received signal to determine the Range
-* Towards the end, perform the CFAR processing on the output of 2nd FFT to display the target.
+* Towards the end, perform the CFAR (constant false alarm rate) processing on the output of 2nd FFT to display the target.

 See [the code](https://github.com/ken-power/SensorFusionND-Radar) for this project.

 ## Unscented Kalman Filter
-This project implements an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
-The project obtains RMSE values that are lower than a specified tolerance.
+This project implements an Unscented Kalman Filter (UKF) to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
+The project obtains RMSE (root-mean-square error) values that are lower than a specified tolerance.

 See [the code](https://github.com/ken-power/SensorFusionND-UnscentedKalmanFilter) for this project.